IvoVellekoop/openwfs/docs/source/core.rst

         self.feedback.wait()
         return analyze_phase_stepping(measurements, axis=2)

 This code performs a wavefront shaping algorithm similar to the one described in :cite:`Vellekoop2007`.
 In this version, there is no pre-optimization.
-It works by cycling the phase of each of the n_x × n_y segments on the SLM between 0 and 2π, and measuring the feedback signal at each step. `self.feedback` holds a `Detector` object that is triggered, and stores the measurement in a pre-allocated `measurements` array when it becomes available.
-It is possible to find the optimized wavefront for multiple targets simultaneously by using a detector that returns an array of size `feedback.data_shape`, which contains a feedback value for each of the targets.
+It works by cycling the phase of each of the ``n_x × n_y`` segments on the SLM between 0 and 2π, and measuring the feedback signal at each step. ``self.feedback`` holds a :class:`~.Detector` object that is triggered, and stores the measurement in a pre-allocated ``measurements`` array when it becomes available.
+It is possible to find the optimized wavefront for multiple targets simultaneously by using a detector that returns an array of size ``feedback.data_shape``, which contains a feedback value for each of the targets.

 The program does not wait for the data to become available and can directly proceed with preparing the next pattern to send to the SLM (also see :numref:`device-synchronization`).
 After running the algorithm, `wait` is called to wait until all measurement data is stored in the `measurements` array, and the utility function `analyze_phase_stepping` is used to extract the transmission matrix from the measurements, as well as a series of troubleshooting statistics (see :numref:`Analysis and troubleshooting`).